unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/UTS3_Manual_en.md

 <img width = "500" src="../images/UTS2UI_03_00.png?raw=true">

 This block is where the Base Color/1st Shade Color/2nd Shade Color Step and the Feathering Intensity are set.
-In addition to the real-time directional light settings, these are the most important settings in UTS2. **These settings will determine the basic look of your content**.
+In addition to the real-time directional light settings, these are the most important settings in Unity Toon Shader. **These settings will determine the basic look of your content**.
 This menu is where basic items for making Cel and Illustration Styles are gathered.
 These settings can be checked repeatedly in real-time in Unity.
 There is no need to render and confirm the effects of every single property change, making it easier to deliberately design and assemble content.
 Adjust the Step and Feather parameters to create totally different looks, without changing the direction of the light source.